Riwandi Wahit

-Riwandi Wahit (born 6 March 1981) is a Bruneian footballer who last played as a striker for Najip FC of the Brunei Super League.
+Riwandi bin Wahit (born 6 March 1981) is a Bruneian former footballer who played as a striker.
 He previously played for QAF FC for more than a decade.

+Club career

 Riwandi began his career with the Bruneian representative team playing in the Malaysian league system, starting in 1999 with the team that won the Malaysia Cup that year.
 He moved to Brunei's domestic league with newly formed QAF FC in 2003, entering the B-League in its second season.
 Appointed as captain in 2006, his last season with the club came in 2014, from whereafter the club decided not to remain playing in the Brunei Super League.
 By that time, he had won the league three times and the Brunei League Cup twice.

 International career

 Riwandi made his international debut for Brunei on 6 August 1999, coming on as a substitute in a 0–2 loss to Malaysia in the third group game at the 1999 SEA Games held in his home country.
 He made a total of 13 appearances for the Wasps, captaining Brunei for the three occasions that his club side QAF FC was representing the national team.